 1. Mapping and connecting the sites

-2. Assess adherence and define the protocol
+2. Select the sites and define the protocol

 3. Pilot study

 During the third year, a pilot study will be carried out to control if the research protocol works as intended (e.g. participants are recruited in adequate numbers, not too many leave the study, relevant data are collected, etc.).
 Selected sites will be invited to record their clinical work.
 Through the recordings, researchers will assess the conduct of the treatment meeting to check their adherence to the clinical principles of Open Dialogue.

 4. Longitudinal study